 This recipe is an excellent way to show off the talents of your favorite kitchen appliance.
 Air fryers have become all the rage in recent years and this recipe will show you why.
 No need to mess around with hot oil and all the fuss associated with traditional deep frying methods for making chicken tenders.
 We’ll use buttermilk and a simple seasoning mix to marinate chicken breast tenderloins, before giving them that awesome, crispy coating you know and love.

 What are Buttermilk Chicken Tenders?

 This recipe uses chicken breast tenderloins and buttermilk to create perfect air fryer chicken tenders.
-The tenderloins are from a section underneath the regular chicken breast and contains the perfect meat for making chicken tenders.
+The tenderloins are from a section underneath the regular chicken breast and contain the perfect meat for making chicken tenders.
 We’ll soak them in buttermilk, salt and garlic powder to further tenderize the meat and infuse deep flavors.
-This assures us having a chicken tender that’s moist and delicious.
+This assures us of having a chicken tender that’s moist and delicious.

 Ingredients and Equipment Needed

-We like to keep things simple here at RecipeTeacher so lets take a quick look at what’s needed to make these awesome chicken tenders…
+We like to keep things simple here at RecipeTeacher so let’s take a quick look at what’s needed to make these awesome chicken tenders…

 - Air Fryer (I use a 5.8qt Cosori basket style air fryer)

 - 1 large plate for the breadcrumbs (a paper plate is fine)

 - 1 large (gallon-sized) zip-top bag (or other container to marinate the chicken)